sdttttt/sdttttt/README.md

 ## Who am i❓ ![visitors](https://visitor-badge.laobi.icu/badge?page_id=sdttttt.sdttttt)

 Hi, I am a bricklayer, on the Internet.
-I often deal with distributed network programming.
+I often deal with network programming.
 At the same time, I also like refactoring and design.
 Coding is an art.
 I like to build software with the simplest design.

 Recently, I have been studying the encryption algorithm.